-Screening of 15 Environmental and Social Principles: Development and dissemination of climate and groundwater information, sharing of knowledge and capacity building activities that are the core of the project will be carried out in a manner that respects the principles of compliance with the law, human rights37 and gender equity, access and equality.
+Screening of 15 Environmental and Social Principles: Development and dissemination of climate and groundwater information, sharing of knowledge and capacity building activities that are the core of the project will be carried out in a manner that respects the principles of compliance with the law, human rights and gender equity, access and equality.
 For example, by identifying women who are key users and beneficiaries of groundwater, the project prioritizes understanding of their access to, use and management of groundwater.
 The design of training activities will include awareness raising among local stakeholders with emphasis on women and marginalized communities engaged in or aspiring to be engaged in groundwater use for domestic supplies, crop production, issues related to groundwater use and protection, and means to access necessary technology, markets, and community-based monitoring and management.
 The approach and activities will be sensitive to the needs of marginalized and vulnerable groups and will be implemented according to the applicable risk mitigation measures in the pilot areas.

 None of the proposed activities in the pilot areas will generate negative impacts or pose risks in Category A of the Adaptation Fund's impact classification.
 Project activities with potential (limited) adverse impact are small scale, mostly community-based and very localized.
 They will be co-managed by local communities where possible.
 Communities will have a stake in avoiding negative environmental and social impacts, which will contribute towards ensuring that the risk of any unintended negative impact is small and localized and can be rapidly mitigated in the context of project implementation.
 Given this, cascading or cumulative negative impacts are highly unlikely.
 Proposed activities requiring additional environmental or social screening represent a minor part of the project.
 Where and when applicable or needed, mitigation measures will be integrated into the project implementation stage, as part of the ESMP and progress monitoring process, as further detailed in Part III, Section 3.
-It is not expected that Activities activities in the pilot project areas will not involve indigenous communities of indigenous peoples, however appropriate provisions will be taken in the event that engagement with indigenous peoples should occur (see page 138).
-Due to the presence of unidentified sub-projects in Component 3 in the pilot regions of the project, the project is classified as "B" in accordance with the Adaptation Fund's impact classification.
+Activities in the pilot project areas will not involve communities of indigenous peoples.
+Due to the presence of unidentified subprojects in Component 3 in the pilot regions of -the project, the project is classified as "B" in accordance with the Adaptation Fund's impact classification.

-G. Duplication of other initiatives or ongoing projects
+FG.
+Duplication of other initiatives or ongoing projects

 The project is the result of an intensive regional consultation process, described under Section J (below) with participation of representatives from the four countries and international experts active in the region.
-The groundwater community is not too large, but the network includes experts with different affiliations (government organisations (different ministries, such as natural resources, agriculture, water, environment and climate change unesco.pdf.
+The groundwater community is not too large, but the network includes experts with different affiliations (government organisations (different ministries, such as natural resources, agriculture, water, environment and climate change policy), R&D institutions, universities, etc.).
+In this setting there is a good oversight of comparable or related initiatives.
+There are national or more localized projects, targeting small and specific stakeholder groups, but to our knowledge there is no existing or planned regional and multifaceted programmes as described in this proposal and thus currently no potentially overlapping initiatives.